device-automation-bus/dab-specification-2.0/DAB.md

 ### Operation: Setting the language

 This operation is used to update the language on the device.
 The language tag being set by the set topic must match a language tag in the list returned by the `dab/system/language/list` topic.
+It is understood that changing this setting may take a substantial amount of time — it is still expected that the operation only return after the setting change has completely taken affect.
+DAB clients will have a response timeout value of 3 minutes when requesting this operation.

 #### Request Topic